utopia-foss/dantro/doc/plotting/plot_data_selection.rst

     - ``compute_only``: controls which tags are to be computed, see :py:meth:`~dantro.dag.TransformationDAG.compute`
     - ``dag_options``: passed to :py:class:`~dantro.dag.TransformationDAG` initialization, e.g. to control ``file_cache_defaults``, ``verbosity``, or adding transformations via the ``define`` interface, see :ref:`dag_define`.

+The creation of the DAG and its computation is controlled by the chosen plot creator and can be specialized to suit that plot creator's needs.

 .. note::

-    If DAG usage is enabled, these arguments will be used *exclusively* for the DAG, i.e.: they are not available downstream in the plot creator.
+    If DAG usage is enabled, these arguments will be used *exclusively* for the DAG, i.e.: they are not available downstream in the plot creator or the plot function.

 .. hint::